rippleitinnz/evernode-client-cluster-manager/README.md

 - Never use non-deterministic values (`Date.now`, `Math.random`) in consensus handler outputs
 - Always keep a `VERSION` constant and bump it on every upgrade so the cluster manager can track versions
 - Never remove any handler — the cluster manager client depends on them
-- The `upgrade` handler expects a valid `bundle.zip` containing `dist/index.js` built with `ncc`
+- The `upgrade` handler expects a valid `bundle.zip` containing the contract files
 - `ctx.updatePeers(peers, "*")` is **not safe** to use from any consensus handler — it triggers hpcore OVERWRITE mode which closes all live peer sessions on every UNL node simultaneously.
-This is why 1.2.2 removed the `purgePeers` handler entirely.
+This is why 1.2.2 removed the `purgePeers` handler entirely

 ## Requirements